Loewner chains and evolution families on parallel slit half-planes: Proof of Theorem and Corollary

 \subsection{Proof of Corollary~\ref{cor:result_KL_LC}}

 In this subsection, we observe the correspondence between evolution families and Loewner chains to confirm Corollary~\ref{cor:result_KL_LC}.
-For making our statement on this correspondence clear, we give a preliminary result, which is an application of Theorem~\ref{thm:result_KL_EF} (or \ref{thm:EFmain}) and will be used also in the proof of Theorem~\ref{thm:GlobalSol}.
+For making our statement on this correspondence clear, we give a preliminary result.
+This is an application of Theorem~\ref{thm:result_KL_EF} (or \ref{thm:EFmain}) and will be used also in Section~\ref{sec:proof3}.